gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

   * there are rare words (longtail distribution) which may not occur in our corpus
   * new words can appear, language evolves with time
   * typos are probably not in our corpus
+* TODO: add somewhere
+  * the larger the vocabulary, the less the tokens we split a text, the larger the sequence we can put into the context
+  *
 * Examples for special tokens:
   * \<UNK>: representing unknown tokens
   * \<SEP>: separating different parts of the sequence